IMPORTANT: Information on Presidential Executive Orders and Impact on International Students and Scholars

 - Travel for participation in a conference abroad

 - Travel for research consultation with scholars overseas

 - Travel to conduct research abroad related to a University of Iowa project

 Scholars absent more than 30 days for this reason cannot leave J-2 dependents behind in the U.S.; the J-2 dependents will have to leave with the scholar.
 Scholars considering extended leave from the U.S. should consult with an ISSS advisor.

-- Make sure your I-20 (for F-1 and F-2 status) or DS-2019 (for J-1 and J-2 status) has been signed in the travel authorization section by an ISSS adviser within 12 months of your expected return to the U.S. (and within 6 months if on F-1 OPT).
-Travel signatures are valid for 12 months or until the completion of your program, whichever comes first.
-If there have been changes in your situation (degree level, major, or source of financial support) that is not reflected on your current I-20, please see an ISSS advisor so that we can update your I-20 appropriately.
+Make sure your DS-2019 (for J-1 and J-2 status) has been signed in the travel authorization section by an ISSS adviser within 12 months of your expected return to the U.S. (and within 6 months if a short-term J-1 scholar).
+Travel signatures are valid for up to 12 months or until the completion of your scholar program, whichever comes first.
+If there have been changes in your situation (source of financial support, etc.) that are not reflected on your current DS-2019, please see an ISSS advisor so that we can update your DS-2019 appropriately.

-- Be sure that the visa in your passport (1) will still be valid on the date you plan to re-enter the U.S., and (2) still has entries remaining (either has an "M" for the unlimited multiple entries or at least "1" entry left).
+Be sure that the visa in your passport (1) will still be valid on the date you plan to re-enter the U.S., and (2) still has entries remaining (either has an "M" for the unlimited multiple entries or at least "1" entry left).
 If you must renew your visa while outside of the U.S., see the section on Visa Renewal Information.
 If you are traveling to Canada, Mexico, or a country in the Caribbean and your visa has expired, please also review Automatic Visa Revalidation.
-Exception: Students from Canada and Bermuda are not required to have a visa.

 Visas for Other Countries